rvt/Arilux_AL-LC0X/README.md

 ## Todo

- - Configure using some form of web based interface, eg, no need to configure for each device using the setup.h file
+ - Configure using some form of web based interface,ard eg, no need to configure for each device using the setup.h file
  - ASync TCP / MQTT client
  - Store and reload the current active Filter in EEPROM/MQTT so the device comes back up correctly after reboot
  - Check if we can use a better way of debugging lines